someparty/someparty/source/articles/2019-07-14-hawaiicbm.html.markdown

 [Listen: Lost Love - *Glenn Spaghetti Legs* @ Bandcamp](http://unclem.bandcamp.com/album/glenn-spaghetti-legs "#")

-This week I had the privilege of sharing the haunting, grungy new single from Toronto's low-fi duo [Low Sun](https://low--sun.bandcamp.com/).
+This week I had the privilege of sharing the haunting, grungy new single from Toronto's lo-fi duo [Low Sun](https://low--sun.bandcamp.com/).
 The band, self-described as "post-industry / loser rock," are a week away from the release of their new EP, the appropriately-titled *New/Shiny*.
 That record arrives on July 20 from [Art of the Uncarved Block](https://www.artoftheuncarvedblock.com/) on cassette.

 *New/Shiny* is Low Sun's follow-up to their 2017 drone-rock album *Reservoir of Impermanent Light*.
 While the tour supporting that record brought the band through Eastern Europe, Japan, and Hong Kong, that momentum didn't make the follow-up any easier.
 The group spent 8 months with a new bass player, only to lose them just before another European tour, this time supporting Czech hardcore band DNO.
 Out of necessity Low Sun was reborn as a duo, rewrote their EP from the ground up, and started this, their second life.